vedmathai/stackingup/public/content/page-content/idea/our-product.md

 Yes, there is a method called 'chips.'
 These use ui borders, change in background color or space to demarcate different elements.
 These appear dynamically based on what the user is typing.
 This makes it clear to the user what is being considered a different item in their list of items available or not.

-We don't have to necessarily use chips, we can even make the ui input more dynamic, everytime the user presses enter the cursor can complete the current line and move the next line if necessary.
+We don't have to necessarily use chips, we can even make the UI input more dynamic, everytime the user presses enter the cursor can complete the current line and move the next line if necessary.

 If we by chance we have a list of ingredients, we can even use that list to validate the user's input.
 To elucidate quickly, if we have list of possible ingredients, as the user types in a word, the word will be use to look into the list and if a word exists, we now know that the chances of that word being bogus are pretty low.
 This this and the previous flow lead us to another good general principle of design - validate on input.
 Pushing the validation stage to be as early and close to the user as possible allows us to work with the user interactively to weed out possible small mistakes or allow the user the rectify their input in case the application does not give positive replies.